strimzi/proposals/050-Kafka-Node-Pools.md

     - name: <NodePool2Name>
 ```

-The format `name: <NodePoolName>` instead of a simple list of strings was chosen to make possible to extend it in the future if needed and add additional fields.
+The `name: <NodePoolName>` format was chosen instead of a simple list of strings to allow for easy extension in the future.
+By using this format, additional fields can be added as needed.

 ### Resource naming